xiergo/GRASP-MS/README.md

 # GRASP-MS: Accurate Protein Complex Structure Prediction Assisted by Experimental Restraints (MindSpore version)

 Our tool provides accurate protein complex structure prediction, flexibly integrated with diverse experimental restraints.
-The training and inference is based on MindSpore, and Ascend platform.
-To facilitate the inference of our tool on GPU-accelerated platforms, we provide a JAX-based implementation of the GRASP algorithm, which is available in [GRASP-JAX](https://github.com/xiergo/GRASP-JAX).
+The model is implemented using MindSpore, and can be trained and infered on the Ascend platform.
+To facilitate the inference of our tool on GPU-accelerated platforms, we also provide a JAX-based implementation of the GRASP algorithm, which is available in [GRASP-JAX](https://github.com/xiergo/GRASP-JAX).

 ## Installation